Amateurliga Schwarzwald-Bodensee

 Between 1960 and 1978 the 1.
 Amateurliga Schwarzwald-Bodensee was the highest football division in the southern parts of the Württembergian Football Association and a level three division of the German football league system.

 Founding

 The division was formed in 1960 in the southern half of Württemberg by splitting the previous 1.
 Amateurliga Württemberg into the northern division 1.
 Amateurliga Nordwürttemberg and the southern division 1.
 Amateurliga Schwarzwald-Bodensee.
-Additionally, several teams from the 1.
+Additionally, several teams from the south-eastern part of the 1.
 Amateurliga Südbaden joined the division.

 The founding members of the 1.
 Amateurliga Schwarzwald-Bodensee were: